 - 2 Teaspoon Salt

 - 1 Teaspoon Ground Coriander

-- 1 Bunch Fresh Parsley (stems and all)
+- 1 Bunch Fresh Flat-Leaf Parsley Stems and all

 Why do chickpeas cause gas?

 When making Falafels, Let’s face it, that’s really the question on everyone’s mind!
 Beans, chickpeas, and legumes will often cause people to be a little gassy, luckily, soaking dry chickpeas or rinsing and completely cooking canned chickpeas can help reduce the problem of flatulence.
 Chickpeas contain a type of complex sugar called ‘oligosaccharides’.
 Unfortunately, humans do not have the enzyme in our bodies necessary to digest the type of complex sugar found in chickpeas.
 The result is that the oligosaccharides pass from the stomach into the large intestine undigested where it is consumed by bacteria causing fermentation.
 The byproduct of the fermentation is gas.